 Even if a policy holder is initially charged a higher premium rate or placed into a substandard classification, there may be ways to lower future premiums.
 For example, if a person stops smoking or using nicotine for a certain length of time, he or she may be able to have their premium reassessed and ultimately lowered once they are considered a non-smoker.

 Likewise, if a person was initially working in a more dangerous occupation when they applied for coverage but is now working in a safer environment, it is possible that the policy premium may also be lowered at a future date.
+If you think that you could get lower premiums on a plan that you currently hold, then you can contact your life insurance agent and they will recalculate your rates based on your new situation.

 Obtaining Life Insurance Quotes